Buddhism in Japan: Edo (Tokugawa)-Period (1603–1868)

-Meanwhile, a new breed of public preaches was beginning to frequent public spaces and develop new forms of preaching.
+Meanwhile, a new breed of public preachers was beginning to frequent public spaces and develop new forms of preaching.
 These include Pure Land monk Sakuden (1554–1642), who is seen as an originator of Rakugo humor and wrote the Seisuishō (Laughs to Wake You Up), which is a collection of humorous anecdotes.
 Other traveling preachers of the era who made use of stories and narratives include the Shingon-Ritsu monk Rentai (1663–1726) and the Pure Land monk Asai Ryōi (d.
 1691).

-During the 18th century, Japanese Rinzai would be transformed by the work of Hakuin Ekaku (1685–1768) and his students.
-Hakuin focused on reforming Rinzai kōan training, which he interpreted as a somatic practice by drawing on ideas from Chinese medicine and Daoism.
+Hakuin Ekaku (1685–1768) laid a strong emphasis on kōan training as the original pedagogical means of his tradition, combining it with a somatic practice by drawing on ideas from Chinese medicine and Daoism.
 Hakuin also criticized the mixing of Zen and Pure Land.
+His views became influential in the Meji-period (1868–1912), when his dharma-heirs came to dominate the Japanese Rinzai-school.

 During the Edo period, there was an unprecedented growth of print publishing (in part due to the support of the Tokugawa regime), and the creation and sale of printed Buddhist works exploded.
 The Tendai monk Tenkai, supported by Iemitsu, led the printing of the Buddhist "canon" (issaikyō, i.e. The Tripiṭaka).
 Deal & Ruppert (2015) pp. 184–186 Also notable was the publication of an exceptionally high quality reprint of the Ming-era Tripiṭaka by Tetsugen Doko, a renowned master of the Ōbaku school.
 An important part of the publishing boom were books of Buddhist sermons called kange-bon or dangi-bon.

 With the support of the Shogunate, Buddhist scholasticism also thrived during the Edo period, and the major Buddhist schools established new systems of scholastic study in their schools' seminaries (danrin).
 Examples include the 18 Jōdo school danrin in Kantō, which were patronized by the Tokugawa family, the most prominent being Zōjōji.
 The True Pure Land lineages established an extensive seminary system which constituted what would eventually become Ryūkoku University.
 There was also a renaissance of Sanskrit studies in the Shingon school, led by figures such as Jōgon (1639–1702) and Jiun Sonja (1718–1804).
 Meanwhile, in Sōtō Zen, scholars led by Menzan Zuihō (1683–1769) undertook a major attempt to publish and study the works of Dōgen.